 Roadside Agility Exercises

-If you refuse to participate in the field exercises, then the arresting officer might warn you that the refusal can be used against you in court.
-Most jurors, however, understand that there are very good reasons for not going these exercises that have nothing to do with thinking you might be impaired.
+If you refuse to participate in the field exercises, the arresting officer might warn you that the refusal can be used against you in court.
+Most jurors, however, understand that there are very good reasons for not doing these exercises that have nothing to do with thinking you might be impaired.

 Lawyers for Roadside Agility Exercises in Hillsborough County, FL